croarty/jsonsql/COMPLEX-WHERE-EXAMPLES.md

 - `IS NOT NULL` - Check if field has a value
   - **Note:** Both missing fields and explicitly null fields are treated as NULL

+### List Matching
+- `IN` - Check if value matches any value in a list
+- `NOT IN` - Check if value does not match any value in the list
+  - **Note:** NULL values are excluded from both IN and NOT IN results

 ### Grouping
 - `()` - Parentheses for grouping and precedence